 How does it work

-Without having to log in or create a new Firefox account, you can use Firefox Send to upload files up to 1GB.
-The application will return you a link that you can share with other users.
+Without having to sign in or create a new Firefox account, you can use the Firefox Send app to upload archives which reach up to 1GB.
+The app will return you a link that you can share with other users.

-This allows you to send all files stored on your phone, such as photos, videos or PDFs, while giving you access to all files stored in your other cloud accounts, such as Dropbox or Google Drive, if of course are synced to your device.
+So you can send all files stored on your phone, such as photos, videos or PDFs, while also giving you access to all files stored on your other cloud accounts, such as dropbox or Google Drive, if of course they sync to device you.

 Once you have selected your files, click "upload" and copy the link that will appear after the end of the process.
 With share you can instantly share your content across many applications, such as Gmail, Twitter and Slack.